ayusrjn/llm-core-concepts/transformers.md

 The final linear normalisation and softmax layer transform the processed embeddings into probabilities, enabling the model to make prediction about the next token in a sequence.

+### Embedding

+Making sense from text input isn't possible for machines.
+Text input first has be broken down into tokens.
+A common misunderstanding is that only words are broken into tokens, but subwords can also be tokens.
+To make the text input, it needs to be converted into a format that the model can understand and process.
+Embedding turns the text input into numerical representation that model can work with.
+The steps followed are 1) Tokenization 2) Obtain Token Embedding 3) add Positional Information

+#### Tokenization